Toulouse Wine

 Les Passionnés

 The wine selection on offer is bold.
-Here you’ll find smatch batch productions, and wines you won’t find on the menu of your average city center brasserie.
+Here you’ll find small batch productions, and wines you won’t find on the menu of your average city center brasserie, many of which are organic, natural, and biodynamic.

 Maison Sarment

-The Maison Sarment boasts of offering a taste of authenticity.
+Comparably, Maison Sarment is considered the “new kid on the block” and their objective is to provide a taste of authenticity.
 The owners only offer wines from producers with whom they’ve formed meaningful working relationships.

 Exploring Wines From Around Toulouse